Harry Potter: The Exhibition – Utrecht, Netherlands

 From February 11, 2017, to September 2, 2017, Harry Potter: The Exhibition was hosted at the CineMec in Utrecht, Netherlands.
 This was its fifth European stop and 16th stop overall.

-Coming to the Netherlands for the first time, the exhibition has chosen a place that may not be in the direct center of the city of Utrecht but gives all the space the creators of the exhibition could possibly want.
+Coming to the Netherlands for the first time, the creators of Harry Potter: The Exhibition have chosen a place that may not be in the direct center of the city of Utrecht but gives all the space the exhibition could possibly need.

-“Here it was a custom-made venue for us, for the first time, so it was absolutely perfect,” exhibition creator Frank told us.
-“The ceiling heights and walls are just right, and the sound is great.
-That made us very excited about the facility.”
+“It was a custom-made venue for us.
+So it’s the first time.
+So to us, it’s almost absolutely perfect,” exhibition creator Frank Torres told us.
+“The ceiling heights are just right, the walls are so you feel really immersed – it’s very cozy – and the sound is great because we have so much drapery keeping the sound in each area.
+So we’re very excited about this facility.”

 The next room focuses on a different aspect of wizarding life: Quidditch.
 The room has props and costumes from the Hogwarts House teams and from the Quidditch World Cup, such as the official uniform of the Irish Quidditch team.
 You can also get a chance to try out part of the sport yourself, by tossing Quaffles through goalposts.

 Once you’ve wandered off the Quidditch pitch, you find yourself coming to Hagrid’s hut.
-The detail on this room is incredible and really makes you feel like you’ve stumbled onto the grounds of Hogwarts, or at the very least a film set.
-If you look on the table, you can even see Norbert’s egg, just on the verge of hatching.
+The detail in this room is incredible and really makes you feel like you’ve stumbled onto the grounds of Hogwarts, or at the very least, a film set.
+If you look at the table, you can even see Norbert’s egg, just on the verge of hatching.
 You also have the opportunity to sit in Hagrid’s armchair.
 I should warn you, though; it’s large enough to swallow you.

 From there, keep a wary eye out as you make your way into the Forbidden Forest, where you can see creatures like centaurs, an Acromantula, and even a dragon.
 The baby Thestral can be a bit hard to see in the dark, but if you look closely, you’ll find it.
 Of course, the Forbidden Forest does hold all the Dark forces of the exhibition.
 The next room is dedicated to just that.
 Full of the wanted posters and the clothes of prominent Death Eaters like Bellatrix Lestrange and Fenrir Greyback, this room shows the darker side of J.K.
 Rowling’s world.
 And to top it all off, in the center is a case full of Harry Potter’s Darkest magic: the Horcruxes.

 Overall, Harry Potter: The Exhibition is a stunning tribute to the wild and fantastical world J.K.
 Rowling gifted to us.
 It will remind you why you fell in love with the series in the first place.
-Thus, it’s a highly recommended must-see for all Harry Potter fans who can make it to Utrecht before the end of June when the exhibition closes.
+Thus, it’s a highly recommended must-see for all Harry Potter fans who can make it to Utrecht before the exhibition closes.